netket/netket/docs/docs/hilbert.md

 array([1., 1., 1.])
 ```

-It is also possible to perform the opposite transformation, and go from a basis element to an integer index using the {meth}`~netket.hilbert.DiscreteHilbert.states_to_numbers` method.
+It is also possible to perform the opposite transformation and go from a basis element to an integer index using the {meth}`~netket.hilbert.DiscreteHilbert.states_to_numbers` method.

 ```python
 >>> hi.states_to_numbers(np.array([0,0,0]))